Yashmerino/online-shop/README.md

 db.password=1234
 ```
 * Make sure to turn on the Spring server and React client to run the integration tests.

+<b>NOTE</b>: If you run any integration test, it will dump all the existing data from your database.

 <br>